qualitive R&B - Various Artists hot cheap Leave This Town melodies nice hot Fighting

 The New York Yankees have held spring training in the following locations: Baltimore (1901); Savannah, Ga.
 (1902); Atlanta (1903-1904); Montgomery, Ala.
 (1905); Birmingham, Ala.
 (1906); Atlanta (1907-1908); Macon, Ga.
 (1909); Athens, Ga.
 (1910-1911); Atlanta (1912); Hamilton, Bermuda (1913); Houston (1914); Savannah, Ga.
 (1915); Macon, Ga.
 (1916-1918); Jacksonville (1919-1920); Shreveport (1921); New Orleans (1922-1923); St. Petersburg (1924-1942); Asbury Park, N.J.
 (1943); Atlantic City (1944-1945); St. Petersburg (1946-1950); Phoenix (1951); St. Petersburg (1952-1961); Ft.
 Lauderdale (1962-1995); Tampa (1996-present).

-The same facility had two names while the Yankees held spring training in St. Petersburg: Miller Huggins Field (shown above) and Crescent Lake Field (below).
+The Yankees may have played games at Al Lang Field, but they trained in a neighborhood facility.
+The same training facility had two names while the Yankees held spring training in St. Petersburg: Miller-Huggins Field (shown above) and Crescent Lake Field (below).
 The clubhouse there still stands with some original lockers used by the likes of Babe Ruth and Lou Gehrig.

 Ballpark History

 Steinbrenner Field has been the spring-training home of the New York Yankees since it opened.
-Before that the Yankees trained at Fort Lauderdale Stadium, currently the spring-training home of the Baltimore Orioles.
+Before that the Yankees trained at Fort Lauderdale Stadium, formerly the spring-training home of the Baltimore Orioles.

 To receive spring-training information and schedule updates via email, please sign up for the Spring Training Online email newsletter.